ericwq/gskills/docs/load.md

 - The service config provided by the resolver takes the higher priority than default service config.
 - The service config provided by the resolver can be disabled by `WithDisableServiceConfig()`

-Up to now, we only get a initialized balncer.
+Up to now, we only get a initialized balancer.
 Next, Let's discuss the behavior of balancer.
 ```go
 func (cc *ClientConn) maybeApplyDefaultServiceConfig(addrs []resolver.Address) {
     if cc.sc != nil {